kitesi/scoped-sort/README.md

     <img src="assets/banner.png" alt="banner: scoped sort" />
 </p>

-<p align="center"><b>A feature rich text sorter</b></p>
+<p align="center"><b>A fetaure rich text sorter based on the unix sort.
+Avaliable on vscode, npm, cli and a website.</b></p>

 Scoped Sort is a project to help sort text.
-It differs from tools like the standard unix tool sort, by having a scoped sort and recursive sort.
+It differs from tools like the standard unix tool sort, by having a scoped and recursive sort.

 Here's what I mean: